 Now looking at the earcups themselves, I noticed they didn’t have much cushion but before I put them on, I want to show how adjustable these are.
 They don’t tilt too much, and they don’t swivel much either, but with these metal arms, they do slide up and down a reasonable amount to adjust its height.
 Its held in place by tension and its holds very well without any movement if accidentally bumped.
 With all that being said, the fitment for my head works out fine, despite its minimal amounts of movement.

 One of the big benefits that makes these headphones comfortable is how light they are.
 According to my scale, these are one of the lightest headphones I’ve tested and the reason why these headphones don’t need to clamp your jawbone or head as much.
 Its comfortable on both the jawline and at the crown of the head.

 Now regarding durability, stretching the band almost flat showed no signs of issues, but twisting the headphones does cause chatter from the free moving parts in the earcups.
 But nothing appeared to be compromised, but it does give off a sound of being flimsy.
 How long will these last, only time will tell but with my excessive stress test, it holds up well.

-I also tried listening to some classic aerosmith and AC/DC, the headphones again, does well in its mid-range, but felt lacking a bit in sound stage.
+I also tried listening to some classic Aerosmith and AC/DC, the headphones again, do well in mid-range, but felt lacking a bit in sound stage.
 Where classic rock relies heavily on its guitars and drummers, the sound didn’t give that level of immersion as being actually there.
 As for the high notes, at my normal listening levels, rarely but on certain songs with strong S’s or snare drums, it does get a little fuzzy.
-But I want to emphasize, its rare.
+But I want to emphasize – its rare.